BlobGAN: Spatially Disentangled Scene Representations: Experiments

 Our representation also allows performing edits across images.
 Figure \ref{fig:localswap} shows the \textbf{highly granular redecorating} enabled by swapping blob style vectors; we are able to copy objects such as bedsheets, windows, and artwork from one room to another without otherwise affecting the rendered scene.

-\textbf{Quantitative blob analysis.} We observe strong correspondence between blobs and entities in scenes.
-To analyze this phenomenon, we conduct two experiments on our learned representation.
-We first study the associations between blobs and semantic object classes.
+\textbf{Quantitative blob analysis.} Next, we quantitatively study the strong associations between blobs and semantic object classes.
 We do so by randomly setting the size parameter $s$ of a blob to a large negative number to effectively remove it.
 We then use an off-the-shelf segmentation model to measure which semantic class has disappeared.
 We visualize the correlation between classes and blobs in Figure~\ref{fig:heatmap} \textit{(left)}; the sparsity of this matrix shows that blobs learn to specialize into distinct scene entities.
 We also visualize the distribution of blob centroids in Figure~\ref{fig:heatmap} \textit{(right)}, computed by sampling many different random vectors $z$.
 The resultant heatmaps provide a glimpse into the distribution of objects in training data -- our model learns to locate blobs at specific image regions and control the objects they represent by varying feature vectors.